THIS TRANSLATION IS STILL ACTIVE 18/11/21! Continuing my translation with comment of Psalm 119. More added 25/11/21

 B. Each section includes the same range of words that point to the Torah; commands, precepts, words, precepts, decrees, and so on, which are used in slightly different contexts throughout the psalm.

 So, although each section can be appreciated individually, only the whole psalm can reveal the author’s meaning.

 The distance between our culture and that of the psalmist can be seen if we ask: do we any longer expect a young man to find delight in the decrees of God?

 When we can read every day the words of politicians and other leaders, which come from their limited experience and inadequate values, we can identify with the psalmist, whose soul is “squeezed with eagerness” for God’s true judgements, and who values God’s advice.
 He is not boasting, but quietly asserting the worth of what he has learned in faith.
 Students of the wisdom that comes from faith and clear thinking should not be over modest in expressing their values.

 Please note in section D the repetition of the word “road” each time in slightly different contexts.
 Although the psalm is meditative, the aim of faith is practical living.
-The student must walk/run as well as meditate.
-It is a lovely idea that the practice of goodness enlarges the heart, so that it can do even better.
+The student who must walk/run as well as meditate.
+It is a lovely idea that the practice of goodness enlarges the heart.

 In section F, note the expression about walking as in a wide place, which is a beautiful metaphor for living by God’s wisdom.
 This is not grim legalism but delighted discipleship.